By Gu Rong, Che Yang, Fan Bin

 Currently, the Fluid project focuses on two important scenarios: data set orchestration and application orchestration.
 The data set orchestration allows you to cache data of a specified data set to specific Kubernetes nodes.
 The application orchestration allows you to schedule an application to a node that can or has stored the specified data set.
 The two can also be combined to form a collaborative orchestration scenario, that is, node resource scheduling based on the data set and application requirements.

-There are natural differences in the design concepts and mechanisms between the cloud-native environment and the earlier big data processing framework.
-The Hadoop big data ecology, which was deeply influenced by Google's three papers GFS, MapReduce, and BigTable, has believed and practiced the concept of "mobile computing instead of data" from the very beginning.
-Therefore, the data-intensive computing frameworks such as Spark, Hive, and MapReduce and their applications must consider the data localization architecture to reduce the data transmission.
+There are natural differences in the design concepts and mechanisms between the cloud-native environment and the big data processing frameworks.
+The Hadoop big data ecology, which was deeply influenced by Google's three papers GFS, MapReduce, and BigTable, has believed and practiced the concept of "move computing instead of data" from the very beginning.
+Therefore, the data-intensive computing frameworks such as Spark, Hive, and MapReduce and their applications must consider the data locality architecture to reduce the data transmission.
 However, with the changes of the times, in order to give consideration to the flexibility and usage costs of resource expansion, the architecture of separation of computing and storage is widely used in the emerging cloud-native environment.
 Therefore, a component like Fluid is needed in the cloud-native environment to supplement the lack of data locality caused by the big data framework embracing the cloud-native technology.

 In addition, in the cloud-native environment, applications are usually deployed in a stateless microservice manner and are not centered on data processing.
 Usually taking data abstraction as the center, the data-intensive frameworks and applications perform computing jobs and assign and execute tasks.
-After the data-intensive frameworks are integrated into the cloud-native environment, a scheduling and distribution framework centered on data abstraction is also needed, such as Fluid.
+After the data-intensive frameworks are integrated into the cloud-native environment, a scheduling framework centered on data abstraction is also needed, such as Fluid.

-In view of Kubernetes' lack of intelligent perception and scheduling optimization for application data and the limitation that the data orchestration engine, taking Alluxio as an example, has difficulty in directly controlling the cloud-native infrastructure layer, Fluid proposes a series of innovative methods, such as the collaborative orchestration of data applications, intelligent perception and joint optimization.
+In view of Kubernetes' lack of intelligent awareness and scheduling optimization for application data and the limitation that the data orchestration engine, taking Alluxio as an example, has difficulty in directly controlling the cloud-native infrastructure layer, Fluid proposes a series of innovative methods, such as the collaborative orchestration of data applications, intelligent awareness and joint optimization.
 It forms an efficient support platform for data-intensive applications in cloud-native scenarios. **